ryjen/prep-cli/README.md

 #### BUILD

 Occurs when a package wants to be built.
+Only affects plugins of type "build" and "configuration".

+parameters: [**package, version, sourcePath, buildPath, installPath, buildOpts, envVar=value...**]

+#### TEST

+Occurs when a package wants to be tested.
 Only affects plugins of type "build".

+parameters: [**package, version, sourcePath, buildPath, envVar=value...**]

+#### INSTALL

+Occurs when a package wants to be installed.
+Only affects plugins of type "build".

-parameters: [**package, version, sourcePath, buildPath, installPath, buildOpts, envVar=value...**]
+parameters: [**package, version, sourcePath, buildPath, envVar=value...**]

 ## plugin input header: